-Fort Yuma was established in 1852 at the only location (Yuma Crossing) within 200 miles where it was possible to cross the Colorado River.
+Fort Yuma was established in 1852 at the only location (Yuma Crossing) within 200 miles where the Colorado River could be crossed.
 As such, the fort guarded the most important emigrant trail into southern California and from 1858-61 it was also a major stagecoach stop on the Southern Overland Route.
 During the Civil War, the fort was the staging area for the Union Army's invasion of Confederate Arizona.
 During the subsequent Indian War period, it was the main military supply depot for the southwestern United States.
 However, when the Southern Pacific Railroad finally reached it in 1877, the fort's days became numbered: with the development of a regional railroad network, there was no longer a need for a depot that stored six months' worth of supplies for military installations throughout the far West.
-As a result, the Army abandoned Fort Yuma in 1883.

-Despite the fort's importance, supplying and communicating with it were initially difficult on account of its isolated location in the extreme southeastern corner of California.
+Despite the fort's importance, supplying and communicating with it were initially quite difficult on account of its isolated location in the extreme southeastern corner of California.
 Steep mountains, arid deserts, and hostile Indians stood between the fort and the more settled portions of the state, including the important port cities of San Diego and Los Angeles.